fujidana/vscode-spec-data/README.md

   - A pair of columns in a `csv-column` file and that of rows in a `csv-row` file can be graphically plotted.
   - All cells must be numeric; string may appear only in a header line that starts with a hash character (`#`).
   - A delimiter may be either a whitespace, tab, or comma, and is auto-detected.
-  - The extension does not associate file extensions such as `.csv`, `tsv`, or `dat` with the language ID for the following reasons:
+  - The extension does not associate file extensions such as `.csv`, `.tsv`, or `.dat` with the language IDs for the following reasons:
     - The extension can not determine from the file extension which direction (column-wise or row-wise) an array should be extracted from a table.
     - The extension does not support all possible formats of CSV files.
-The extension focuses on drawing a graph and thus files consisting of number only are targeted.
+The extension focuses on drawing a graph and thus files consisting of only numberic values are supported.
   - A data file exported by ESRF's __spec__ macro, [BLISS / mca.mac](https://www.esrf.fr/blissdb/macros/macdoc.py?macname=mca.mac), is also covered in `csv-row`.
-- __spec standard data file__ (ID: `spec-data`, extension: `.spec`): files the __spec__ software outputs during various scan commands.
+- __spec standard data file__ (ID: `spec-data`, extension: `.spec`): a text file the __spec__ software outputs during various scan commands.
   - Note that the __spec__ software does not specify a file extension for the data format.
 Use of `.spec` for __spec__ data file is just the preference of the extension author.
 - __fit2d chiplot file format__ (ID: `chiplot`, extension: `.chi`): a text file format in which __fit2d__ software imports and exports one-dimensional dataset such as scattering profiles.
-- __DppMCA spectra data file format__ (ID: `dppmca`, extension: `.mca`): DppMCA is DP5 Digital Pulse Prosessor Display & Acquisition Software for Multichannel Analyzers, developed by Amptek.
+- __DppMCA spectra data file format__ (ID: `dppmca`, extension: `.mca`): a text file exported by Amptek's DppMCA.exe (DP5 Digital Pulse Prosessor Display & Acquisition Software for Multichannel Analyzers).

 While the default file associations (relations between language identifier and file extensions) are set as listed above, a user can customize them using `files.associations` setting.
 Read [Language Support in Visual Studio Code](https://code.visualstudio.com/docs/languages/overview) (official document of VS Code) for further details.